 While trekking to the high altitudes like Everest Base Camp, you’re constantly in a threat of suffering from Acute Mountain Sickness (AMS).
 This mountain condition can upset anyone who ascends to higher elevations rapidly without proper acclimatization.

 The consequences of altitude sickness can get from mild headaches to life-threatening conditions very quickly if immediate actions are not taken.
-While trekking to the Everest Base Camp, you should always be aware of the initials symptoms of the AMS.
+While trekking to the Everest Base Camp, you should always be aware of the initial symptoms of the AMS.
 They include headache, nausea, fatigue, dizziness, insomnia, shortness of breath, and loss of appetite.
 In case of any symptoms, take all the necessary precautions to avoid your condition getting worse as soon as possible.
 Please refer to this link for the treatment and better understanding of AMS recommended by National Center for Biotechnology Information, USA.

 Make sure you consume plenty of fluids and water on the trail.
 Since you’ll be walking for 5 to 7 hours a day on the trek, your body will dehydrate quickly and deplete a massive amount of electrolytes.

 It is always convenient to pre-hydrate your body and fill-up your bottles every morning.
 Drinking enough water can reduce the possibility of altitude sickness at a higher elevation.
 On average, an adult should drink 4-5 liters of water per day while in the mountains.

 Another crucial thing you need to consider while trekking in the Everest region is that the water you are drinking is safe.
 Since most of the water sources in the Himalayas are the local streams, it may not always be safe.
-Both the mineral water and boiled water are available in the teahouses in the Everest region.
+Both mineral water and boiled water are available in the teahouses in the Everest region.

 It is also essential to carry chlorine or iodine tablets to purify your water as boiled water may not always be available.
 Make sure you bring oral rehydration salts as they’ll be handy to improve the taste of the treated water and also can replenish the electrolytes.